C23-PR556-SkinMate/skinmate-backend-api/docs/profile.md

 # Profile

-> This API provides endpoints for getting and updating the user profile.
+> This API provides endpoints that enable users to manage their profiles by retrieving or updating the user information.
+It also allows users to set or update their profile picture.

 ## Get Profile